 It’s common for loyalty programs to have shopping portals on their websites.
-These web pages usually contain a list participating merchants where you can earn points if you purchase from them.
-Try to browse through the portal and look for products or services from that you’re going to make in the near future.
+These web pages usually contain a list of participating merchants where you can earn points if you purchase from them.
+Try to browse through the portal and look for products or services that you’re going to make in the near future.
 Or you can just purchase something inexpensive like a shirt or a mug.

 6. Take Advantage of Mini Promotions

 Airline companies usually have mini promotions where frequent flyer members do certain tasks and earn points.
 For example, companies might ask you to sign up for their newsletter or answer surveys then reward you 50 points.

 7. Charity Donations